 Early in its history, GCCDS focused on providing permanent rebuilding and retrofits for residents of Biloxi.
-Immediately after the hurricane, Perkes realized the importance of getting homeowners involved in the redesign of their house.
-This differed from other agencies who were only offering two or three design options.
+Immediately after the hurricane, David Perkes, the Mississippi State professor who has led the Studio since its inception, realized the importance of getting homeowners involved in the redesign of their houses.
+This differed from other agencies which were only offering two or three design options.

 As the arc of recovery continues, the work of the Studio evolves.
 Its portfolio now includes projects focused on long-term sustainability and community prosperity.
 GCCDS has emerged as a national leader in best practices for its community-driven approach.
-Through direct and continuous contact with the community over the long term, the Studio has functioned not only as a place to receive design assistance, but also as a genuine community hub.
-The Studio still hosts weekly community gatherings with a variety of experts, so the community can gather, chat and learn.
+Through direct and continuous contact with the community over the long term, the Studio has functioned not only as a place to gather design assistance, but also as a genuine community hub.
+For example, the Studio hosts weekly gatherings, called “Friday Morning Serial” with a variety of community leaders telling the story of their work, so people can gather, chat and learn.

 Since 2017, GCCDS has expanded its multidisciplinary studio staff to include a public health professional in addition to the planners, landscape and building architects in order to more effectively address the social determinants of health.